hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 >> to string! [(a b) [c d] e/f g h]
 == "a bc de/fgh"
 ```
-I think, that `"a b c d e/f g h"` looks like better result Ì†ΩÌ∏ï
+I think, that `"a b c d e/f g h"` looks like better result üòï

 [20:40:18](#C6TA3Gf8BP5293bNRR0MstYNnOFCEOknYJUadR_h2H0) <hiiamboris (NOT THIS ONE)>:
 I would prefer `form` to form and `to-string` to call itself